fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 For compatibility, .NET parameters using the `[in]` attribute (e.g. `[in] int32& p`) are interpreted as type `byref<'T>` (e.g. `byref<int32>`).
 This is for similar reasons to the above: .NET method signatures already exist that may use `[in]`.
 This means the only place where `inref<'T>` types are introduced implicitly by F# is
 1. For  a .NET parameter or return type that  has an `IsReadOnlyAttribute` `modreq`, see below.
-2. For the `this` pointer on a struct type that has no mutable fields, see belowif a .NET signature also has a `modreq` attribute for `IsReadOnly` on a parameter, see below.
+2. For the `this` pointer on a struct type that has no mutable fields, see below if a .NET signature also has a `modreq` attribute for `IsReadOnly` on a parameter, see below.
 3. For the address of a memory location derived from another `inref<_>` pointer.

 #### Implicit dereference of return byrefs